 Yeah, it’s pretty great.
 But like coffee and sunshine, too much of a good thing is true with exfoliating too.
 So, how much is too much?

-We’ll answer how often should you exfoliate your face, as well as all your other exfoliating questions below.
+In general, it’s best to exfoliate two to three times a week (depending on your skin type).
+Below, we’ll elaborate further on how often you should exfoliate your face, as well as all your other exfoliating questions below.
 When we’re done here, you’ll know just how to exfoliate your face and how often to do so to reap all the wonderful benefits of a gentle face exfoliator.

 Exfoliating is the process of removing the dead skin cells on the surface layer of your skin.
 A variety of ingredients, both chemical and physical, and tools can be used to exfoliate your skin.
 You’re probably most familiar with exfoliating body scrubs and brushes, or cloths that are most often used for full body exfoliation.
 The skin on the face, however, requires a bit of a more sensitive touch, which is why chemical ingredients such as acids and enzymes are often used, as they can remove dead skin cells without rough scrubbing.
+Physical exfoliants are mostly known to act on the dead skin cells at the surface of the skin, while chemical exfoliants will reach deeper down to the epidermis to help dead skin cells on the outer layer to detach.
 The type of exfoliant you use should depend on your skin sensitivity, lifestyle preferences, and healthy-looking skin goals.
 We’ll cover a few fool-proof exfoliating methods below and how to make them work for your unique skin type.

 We touched on a few of the benefits of exfoliating already, but that really just skims the surface.
 When used correctly, exfoliating can be the key to unlock your best complexion ever—no matter your skin type.